 The park is well-known for large herds of elephants: Some herds numbering up to 70.
 Buffalo and various antelope species are prolific throughout the park.
 In the river and adjoining pools, hippos and crocodiles can be seen in great numbers.

 Mfuwe Area: Nkwali Camp

-This area has an extensive road system so we can vary the drives each day.
-Other camps operating in the area so will see some other vehicles on most drives.
-However, the road network is comprehensive (especially during the dry season when the more remote roads are open) and the game accustomed to vehicles so the photography opportunities are excellent.
+This area has an extensive road system so drives can vary each day.
+Other camps operate in the area so other vehicles may be seen on most drives.
+However, the road network is comprehensive (especially during the dry season when the more remote roads are open) and the game is accustomed to vehicles so the photography opportunities are excellent.
 A great starting place for a Luangwa Safari.

-The Gameviewing in the Mfuwe area is undoubtedly the best in Zambia.
-These include the leopard, lion and elephant.
-Thornicroft giraffe (unique to the Luangwa) are seen daily near camp.
+The game-viewing in the Mfuwe area is undoubtedly the best in Zambia.
+These include leopard, lion and elephant.
+Thornicroft giraffe (unique to the Luangwa) are seen daily near Nkwali Camp.

 Nsefu Sector: Nsefu Camp and Tena Tena

-This area is more remote.
-Seasonal bush tracks.
-Robin Pope Safaris has the only 2 camps in this section of the National Park (1000 sq km) so do not often see other vehicles.
-The game is less accustomed to the vehicles as we only operate there for 5 months of the year.
+This area is more remote with seasonal bush tracks.
+Our Zambia partner has the only 2 camps in this section of the National Park (1000 sq km) so other vehicles are not seen.
 The area has some spectacular lagoons.